edasaruhan/FTL_LLM_Stacy-Kelvin_Adaisky_Irutingabo/README.md

-# Python-Only Question Answering Model
+# 2.Python-Only Question Answering Model

 ## Project Overview
 This project focuses on creating a model that exclusively answers Python-related questions.
 If a question is unrelated to Python, the model responds with "I don't know the answer."